lincolnyouree/Yellow-Slotmachine/README.md

 ## Objective:

-## To play the game:
+To create a browser-based game that accurately simulates a simple slot machine.

-* How to play the game.
+## To Play the Game:

 * Click here to play the game.

 ## Motivation:

-* Why I want to make a slot machine.
+* A slot machine is one of the few games I technically know how to play, thus one of the few I would considered building.

 ## Wireframe: